Jwink3101/PyFiSync/readme.md

     $ python setup.py install

 Note: On the remote machine, the path to PyFiSync must be found via SSH.
-If, for example, your python is from (Ana/Mini)conda, it places the past into the `.bash_profile`.
+If, for example, your python is from (Ana/Mini)conda, it places the paths into the `.bash_profile`.
 Move that to `.bashrc` so that PyFiSync can be found.
 Alternatively, specify `PyFiSync_path` and `remote_program` in the config

 ## Set Up

+First and foremost, set up ssh keys.
+On your *local* machine

+    $ cd
+    $ ssh-keygen -t rsa

+    # It is highly suggested you use a password but you can hit enter
+    # twice to skip it

+    $ cat ~/.ssh/id_rsa.pub | ssh user@remote-system "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys"

 Set up is very easy.
 I will assume that `PyFiSync` is in the path or an alias has been set up: